 Non-European/non-Anglophone course.
+Capstone experience.

-BACHELOR OF ARTS AND BACHELOR OF SCIENCE WITH A BIOLOGY MAJOR
+BIOLOGY MAJOR WITH A BACHELOR OF ARTS OR BACHELOR OF SCIENCE DEGREE

 Students majoring in biology may receive either a Bachelor of Arts or a Bachelor of Science degree.
-Bachelor of Science degree requires students to take 37 credit hours whereas Bachelor of Arts degree 32 credit hours in biology, to complete cognate coursework in mathematics and science outside biology, to complete a research requirement, and to take an assessment exam.
+The Bachelor of Science degree requires students to take more courses in biology, chemistry, physics, and mathematics than the Bachelor of Arts degree does.
+In addition to coursework, all biology majors must complete the research requirement and take an assessment exam.

 A student interested in biology should inform her adviser as early as possible.
-It is highly recommended, although not necessary, that she begins the chemistry sequence (CHM 190-203 during her freshman year and that she begins biology coursework within her freshman year.
+It is highly recommended, although not necessary, that she begins the chemistry sequence (CHM 190-203) during her freshman year and that she begins biology coursework within her freshman year.
 She should work closely with her adviser to plan her course of study.